softwareguru/airflowsummit-website/content/tickets.md

 ### Additional Information:

-We are looking for volunteers who can help us create an amazing event.
+- We are looking for volunteers who can help us create an amazing event.
 Contact teyza@sg.com.mx if you are interested in this opportunity.

+- To receive the Airflow Summit 2026 discounted rate at the Hyatt Regency Austin, please click <a href="https://www.hyatt.com/events/en-US/group-booking/AUSRA/G-AIRF" target="_blank">here</a> to book your hotel room.

 <div class="text-center">